 Popular day tripping around Gorontalo City includes a visit to Benteng Otanaha.
 It is a cluster of 16th century Portuguese forts.
 They overlook Lake Limboto.
 You can also take a dip in Lombongo hot springs after a hike to a waterfall in the jungle.
 Rise early for a morning trip to the fish market.
 Travelers with more time can travel to the north coast.
 There are quiet, white sand beaches.
 You will need to hire a driver and car.

 We provide you with the only tourist map of Gorontalo City available.
 We update it annually.
 It includes our tips on finding the hidden treasures of Gorontalo and our recommendations for eating.
 Please ask us about the local specialty, sate tuna!

 Where Can You Stay while You Dive Gorontalo?

 All accommodation is located in Gorontalo City.
 It is town that acts like an overgrown village with its friendly residents.
 Watch the free range chickens and goats.
 Take a ride on a wacky motorized rickshaw.
 We called them bentors.
 Gorontalo was not bombed during World War II.
 Hence, many Dutch era buildings are still in use.
 But in the mix are the conveniences of modern life.
 ATMs, cell phone service and Internet are widely available.
 Even more surprising is the new mall, compete with a cinema that shows international and Indonesian films.

 Miguel’s Diving offers diving and hotel packages to suit your budget and length of stay.
 New Melati Yulia has nice, new Deluxe rooms at a great price.
 For divers who want something nicer, we recommend the star-rated Grand Q Hotel.
 It was formerly known as Quality Hotel.
 Its new owners are building new rooms, a swimming pool, fitness center and spa.
-Completion is scheduled for 1 January 2017.
 Rooms in both hotels come with

 - Twin or double spring beds